Abieskawa/Annotation-Toolkit/README.md

 ## Assmeble and annotate mitochondrial genome
 NCBI genetic code for mitochondria (https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) Ex. fish genetic code: 2, asian hard clam genetic code: 5 Other tools, such as GeSeq, mitoZ, MFannot, DeGeCI can also applied here.
-In my point of view, MitoZ, mitos is more recommended here, expecially for those non-model species, such as asian hard clam.
+In my point of view, MitoZ, mitos is more recommended here, expecially for those non-model species, such as asian hard clam.\
 [*mitos*](https://gitlab.com/Bernt/MITOS): use relative obsolete reference file, but it output gff and provide other complete useful data, ex. protein sequence.
-The script for self-configured reference data is removed by the author, so user cannot update the reference by themselves.
+The script for self-configured reference data is removed by the author, so user cannot update the reference by themselves.\
 [*mitoZ*](https://github.com/linzhi2013/MitoZ): It can manually add the reference sequence, but output only genebank file, nor gff or gtf.
-User can use all subcommend to start from Illumina WGS data to mitochondria genome and .gbk annotation file.
+User can use all subcommend to start from Illumina WGS data to mitochondria genome and .gbk annotation file.\
 [*MitoHiFi*](https://github.com/marcelauliano/MitoHiFi?tab=readme-ov-file): It can start from PacBio HiFi reads to mito genome and .gbk annotation file.
-Note that MitoHiFi 3.0.0_cv1 in [DockerHub](https://hub.docker.com/r/biocontainers/mitohifi/tags) is the latest container executable.
+Note that MitoHiFi 3.0.0_cv1 in [DockerHub](https://hub.docker.com/r/biocontainers/mitohifi/tags) is the latest container executable.\

-mitoZ 3.6
+Program: mitoZ v3.6\
-#bio gff cannot accomodate complement(strand:-) info, so we will deal with it in the stage of fix and merge gffs later.
+bio gff cannot accomodate complement(strand:-) info, so we will deal with it in the stage of fix and merge gffs later.
 ```
 #Assembler: megahit, spades, mitoassemble
 cd 06_mitoz
 mitoz all --outprefix {prefix of output file, ex.japanese_eel_mito} \
           --thread_number 128 --workdir {wd} --clade {clade} \
-          --genetic_code {genetic code} --species_name {species name} \
+          --genetic_code {genetic code} \
+          --species_name {species name} \
           --fq1 {gzipped/ungzipped R1} --fq2 {gzipped/ungzipped R2} \
           --insert_size {WGS insert len} --requiring_taxa {clade} \
           --memory 200 --data_size_for_mt_assembly 0 \